vojtechgadurek/LittleSharp/LittleSharp/README.md

 #### Effects
 This library works fine for simple types, but sometimes we would like to use more complex types.
-##### May I have a dream
+##### May I Have a Dream
-Let's have some variable *a* being *SmartExpresion\<T\>* and *T* is some type with method *A()*, what we would like to be able to call *a.A()* and get *Expression.Call(a.Expression, typeof(T).GetMethod("A"))*.
-This is not possible in C# without lot of work.
-The workouround is to add such method to *Scope* using extension methods and create interface *IMedthodName*.
-Than we just need to have way to tell the compiler, that *a* is of type *IMethodName* and we are done.
+Let's have some variable *a* being *SmartExpression\<T\>* and *T* is some type with method *A()*, what we would like is to be able to call *a.A()* and get *Expression.Call(a.Expression, typeof(T).GetMethod("A"))*.
+This is not possible in C# without a lot of work.
+The workaround is to add such a method to *Scope* using extension methods and create the interface *IMethodName*.
+Then we just need to have a way to tell the compiler that *a* is of type *IMethodName*, and we are done.

-Will do this by adding another extension method to Scope with name *ToTypeName*, returning such name.
-As this project was mainly developed as sidequest to my Bachealor's thesis.
-I hardcoded some *effect*.
-Such as *ISet* which is child of
-*IAdd*, *IContains*, *IRemove*.
+We will do this by adding another extension method to Scope with the name *ToTypeName*, returning such a name.
+As this project was mainly developed as a sidequest to my Bachelor's thesis, I hardcoded some *effect*.
+Such as *ISet* which is a child of *IAdd*, *IContains*, *IRemove*.

-This not ideal, but it works for the purpose of my main project.
+This is not ideal, but it works for the purpose of my main project.
 I will try to make it more general in the future.

 ##### ArrayAccess
+This is a variable

-This is variable, that is gotten by
+ that is obtained by

 ```csharp
 var scope = new Scope();